yala/text_nn/README.md

 ### How to add a new dataset:
 - Add a pytorch Dataset object to `rationale_net/datasets` and register it to the dataset factory
 ### How to add a new model base?
 - Supported in research version of this repo, but it's involved.
+If there is interest, please contact me.